apache/flink/docs/dev/datastream_api.md

     *IMPLEMENTATION:*

     Under the hood, Flink splits the file reading process into two sub-tasks, namely *directory monitoring* and *data reading*.
 Each of these sub-tasks is implemented by a separate entity.
 Monitoring is implemented by a single, **non-parallel** (parallelism = 1) task, while reading is performed by multiple tasks running in parallel.
 The parallelism of the latter is equal to the job parallelism.
 The role of the single monitoring task is to scan the directory (periodically or only once depending on the `watchType`), find the files to be processed, divide them in *splits*, and assign these splits to the downstream readers.
 The readers are the ones who will read the actual data.
-Each split is read by only one reader, while a reader can read muplitple splits, one-by-one.
+Each split is read by only one reader, while a reader can read multiple splits, one-by-one.

     *IMPORTANT NOTES:*